 Although in ancient Egypt or on the battlefields of WWII the process for encrypting messages, text, and information may have been vastly different, when it comes to encryption for digital documents and data in the electronic world, the concept behind information encryption remains the same.

-Providing protection for sensitive information, encrypting electronic records and data is one of the most effective ways for businesses to shore-up their defenses and secure their critical documents from potential loss or misuse.
+Providing protection for sensitive information, encrypting electronic records and data is one of the most effective ways for businesses to shore-up their defenses.
+Additionally, secure their critical documents from potential loss or misuse.

-With an encryption system in place, information is translated into a password-protected series of random characters and numbers using a complex encryption algorithm.
-To access the information later requires the user to input the proper password—otherwise known as the encryption key—to decrypt the data.
+With an encryption system in place, information is translated into a password-protected series.
+They use random characters and numbers using a complex encryption algorithm.
+To access the information later requires the user to input the proper password to decrypt the data.
+This is otherwise known as the encryption key.

 Offering incredibly powerful protections against unauthorized access, encryption is also a fairly easy protection for businesses to implement.

-Despite this however, time and again stories of data breaches continue to grip headlines—and more often than not, investigations turn up lack of proper encryption as a primary sources for data theft and breaches today.
+Despite this however, time and again stories of data breaches continue to grip headlines.
+More often than not, investigations turn up lack of proper encryption as a primary sources for data breaches today.
 In the healthcare industry alone, loss or theft of unencrypted devices continues to be the most common cause of breaches affecting 500 or more individuals.

-As a result, in order for businesses to ensure that all possible efforts are made to protect sensitive information, it’s critical that not just clear security policies are established and well-communicated internally to company employees or business associates, but also for proactive steps like encryption of electronic information to be taken to protect from external threats.
+As a result, in order for businesses to ensure that all possible efforts are made to protect sensitive information, it’s critical that not just clear security policies are established and well-communicated internally to company employees or business associates.
+In addition, for proactive steps like encryption of electronic information to be taken to protect from external threats.